hpfem/hermes/doc/src/hermes2d/tutorial-3/newton.rst

 The Newton's Method
 -------------------

-Consider a simple model problem of the form
+Consider a simple nonlinear model problem of the form

 .. math::
     :label: newton0